nrmiller5/Projects/README.md

 # Projects

-This is a public repository to display data science projects I have worked on.
+This is a public repository to display a few data science projects I have worked on.

 # KMeans_from_scratch: